AHAINA stands for African American, Hispanic, Asian, International, and Native American students.

 AHAINA partners with other UAA departments to offer a series of academic and financial literacy workshops throughout the year.

-AHAINA student can apply to become a mentor for incoming students in the Seawolf Students Program.
-Mentors use their own experiences, specialized training, a support network of information, and individualized resources to help new student Seawolf Success students achieve success in their first year of college.
+AHAINA students can apply to become a peer mentor for first-year students in the Seawolf Success Program.
+Peer mentors use their own experiences, specialized training, a support network of information, and individualized resources to help student Seawolf Success students achieve success in their first year at the University of Alaska Anchorage.